Luizerko/indigenous_clusters_and_communities/docs/VISUALIZATION.md

   <br>
 </p>

-This filtering system enables targeted exploration of the dataset and allows users to investigate patterns in material, form, time, or geography within any chosen (grouping) embedding space.
+This filtering system enables targeted exploration of the dataset and allows users to investigate patterns in material, form, time, or geography within any chosen semantic space (grouping mode).

 ## Collection's Timeline